RemyG/remyg.fr/_posts/2013-03-05-auto-upload-jekyll-after-pushing-to-github.md

     $ chmod +x /usr/local/bin/ftp-upload-jekyll.sh
     $ vim /usr/local/bin/ftp-upload-jekyll.sh

-The script consists of a single command:
+The content of the script is a simple `mirror` command:

     #!/bin/sh

-    ftp-upload --passive -u "username" --password "password" -h "dest_url" -d dest_folder orig_folder/*
+    lftp -u your_username,your_password your_host_url <<EOF

+    cd /dest_folder/_site # The distant directory
+    lcd /home/username/jekyll/_site # The local directory

+    mirror -R

+    quit 0

+    EOF

-When this script is executed, it will upload the content of `orig_folder` into `dest_folder`, on the host `dest_url`.
+When this script is executed, it will upload the content of the local `_site` folder on the host `your_host_url`.

+## Create the git pull script

+Before uploading the website to the server, the repository has to be pulled.
+I've created a script for it:

+    $ touch /usr/local/bin/github-pull-jekyll.sh
+    $ chmod +x /usr/local/bin/github-pull-jekyll.sh
+    $ vim /usr/local/bin/github-pull-jekyll.sh

+The content of the script is simply:

+    #!/bin/sh

+    cd /home/username/jekyll
+    git pull

+When this script is executed, it will pull the repository.

 ## Create a GitHub post-receive hook

 ### On my personnal server

-I've just created a PHP file, which is exposed on Internet, and in the same folder as the git repository.
+I've just created a PHP file, which is exposed on Internet.

-    $ cd /var/www/remyg.fr
+    $ cd /var/www
     $ vim github-hook.php

 The content of this file is very simple: first it pulls the repository, then it calls the script `ftp-upload-jekyll.sh` to upload the content of the `_site` folder to the shared server.

     <?php
-        `git pull`;
+        `sh /usr/local/bin/github-pull-jekyll.sh`;
         `sh /usr/local/bin/ftp-upload-jekyll.sh`;
     ?>